fharris/oke-oidc-gcp/README.md

   --display-name="OKE Workload Service Account"
 ```

+### - Objective Viewer role for Service Account

-The following command grants the service account named oke-workload-sa the Storage Object Admin role on the entire oke-oidc-gcp project.
-We should be able to create buckets and push data into the buckets:
+The following command grants the service account named oke-workload-sa the Storage Object Viewer role on the entire oke-oidc-gcp project.
+We should be able to view buckets and list their files:

 ```
   gcloud projects add-iam-policy-binding projects/oke-oidc-gcp \
   --member="serviceAccount:oke-workload-sa@oke-oidc-gcp.iam.gserviceaccount.com" \
-  --role="roles/storage.objectAdmin"
+  --role="roles/storage.objectViewer"
 ```

+### - workloadIdentityUser role for Service Account

 This command grants a specific Kubernetes service account (created in point 1.2 and identified by its unique Workload Identity Pool member string) the permission to impersonate a particular Google Cloud service account ( oke-workload-sa@oke-oidc-gcp.iam.gserviceaccount.com ).
 The role granted, roles/iam.workloadIdentityUser , is specifically designed for this impersonation, allowing applications running in the Kubernetes cluster using the oke-gcp-sa service account,) to effectively "act as" the Google Cloud service account and access Google Cloud resources based on the Google Cloud service account's permissions, without needing traditional service account keys.